 Master’s in Business Administration (MBA) from TOURO International University

-Bachelor’s in Social Work from Siena College, ROTC Graduate
+Bachelor’s in Social Work (BSW) from Siena College, ROTC Graduate

-Member of International Center for Reiki Training and Raven Keyes Medical Reiki International
+Member of International Center for Reiki Training (ICRT)

 This is a list of books and authors that have inspired me to expand and grow.

 The Energy Bus: 10 Rules to Fuel Your Life, Work, and Team with Positive Energy By Jon Gordon